womeninmove/virtual-decentralized-p2p-crowd-funding/README.md

 M: FUNDS KEEPING:

-Each Peer is open and operate a Fund Keeper account.
+Each Peer is to open and operate a Fund Keeper account.
 It is a good move to make this compulsory.
 Only WIM Funds Kept will be in this type of account.
 At any moment the WIM Admin can request a bank statement from this account for these reasons:
 - to make sure community funds kept are available,
 - to track paid orders,
 - to track dream payments and bonus paments,